milanimarco82/udacity-capstone/starter/README.md

 - App is deployed to [Render](https://udacity-capstone-6zyr.onrender.com/ "Render").
 - Render Postgres **DATABASE** details are available in `setup.sh` file for reference.
+- To deploy this project in Render you need to:
+  - clone it in your GitHub account
+  - create a new Render account
+  - link your Render account to your GitHub account
+  - create a new Postgres database in Render and copy its internal link
+  - create a new WebService project in Render, linked to this project repository in GitHub
+  - add the following Environment Variables to your project:
+    - **DATABASE_URL** = your Render Postgres database internal link
+    - **AUTH0_DOMAIN** = your Auth0 domain
+    - **ALGORITHMS** = your Auth0 algorithms
+    - **API_AUDIENCE** = your Auth0 API Audience

 Use the above stated endpoints and append to this link above to execute the app either through CURL or Postman.